-	You will be asked to enter the password now.
+This asks you to enter the password now.

 Now time to connect to your VNC Server:

-First download appropriate VNC client from here
+First download the appropriate VNC client from here

 Then use it to connect to your server.

-Use the fOllowing entry as VNC address:
+Use the following entry as the VNC address:

 Enjoy your VNC Server